 This will act as a buffer day to be kept in case of road closure due to landslides or snowfall or perhaps you want to enjoy more 🙂

 Can I make a trip to Kinnaur Valley in 5 days?

 Well, yes, you can make a trip to Kinnaur in 5 days from Delhi.
 But, needless to say, that it will be a hectic trip.
 You can start on Day 1 from Delhi and make a halt at Narkanda.
 The next day reaches Sangla Valley and stay at Rakcham.
 Day 3, you can visit Chitkul and then move to Kalpa.
 Finally, on Day 4, you can start the journey back home after enjoying the sunrise at Kalpa and halt for the night at Sarahan.
 The last day will be a 14 hr drive back from Sarahan to Delhi.
 Here is the quick breakup:

 - Day 1 | Delhi – Shimla – Narkanda

 - Day 3 | Sangla/Rakcham – Chitkul – Kalpa

 What is the best time to plan a road trip to Kinnaur?

 Kinnaur valley temperature remains pleasant through most of the year except winters.
-In winters, from November to February period it is time for snowfall or snow in Kinnaur and hence, Kinnaur temperature plummet to sub zero.
-You will need to be prepared for such winter temperatures.
+In winters, from November to February period, it is time for snowfall or snow in Kinnaur, and hence, Kinnaur temperature plummets to sub-zero.
+You will need to go prepared for such winter temperatures.